 In the example above, the total budget for the campaign didn’t change.
-The allocation rates, however, moved a portion from both branding and traffic to the CRO column.
+The allocation was adjusted, moving a portion from branding and traffic to the CRO column.

 Because conversion rate optimization tactics serve to both increase the conversion rate AND the average order value, total sales and ROI more than doubled – even with HALF the traffic!